Fall 2025 FYS proposal period has closed; Fall 2026 will open in Dec. 2025

 Step 3- Complete and submit the proposal form in workflow

-Step 4- Let your DEO or direct supervisor know they will need to approve the form in workflow by 11:59pm on January 2025 date tba.
+Step 4- Let your DEO or direct supervisor know they need to approve the form in workflow by 11:59pm on January 2026 date tba

 This includes the co-instructor, if there is one, as well.

-Step 5 (recommended) Let your HR representative, departmental administrator, and person who schedules your courses (if in an academic unit) know that you have submitted a proposal.
+Step 5 (recommended)- Let your HR representative, departmental administrator, and person who schedules your courses (if you're in an academic unit) know that you have submitted a FYS proposal.

-Some of these folks will also automatically have "view only" access to your proposal as an FYI.
-Please remind them: DO NOT schedule your course until you have received communication on proposal decisions in late February.
+Some of these folks will also automatically have "View Only" access to your proposal form in workflow, based on MAUI role assignments.
+Please remind them: DO NOT schedule your course until proposal decisions have been communicated, which will be emailed to instructors in mid-February.

 Key departmental staff are automatically added to the workflow, based on their MAUI roles as determined by the primary instructor's home department, with "view only" access.
 This is done as an fyi for those who need First-Year Seminar proposal information (department administrator, HR unit rep, and course schedulers ).
 View only roles do not need to do anything further with the form and should NOT schedule your seminar yet.
 You may add additional workflow stops as needed.

-• Merit and SEIU staff, undergraduate/grad TA's and research assistants, grad/professional students, post-baccalaureate research interns, and non UI-employed community members are generally NOT eligible to teach a First-Year Seminar.
+- Merit and SEIU staff, undergraduate/grad TA's and research assistants, grad/professional students, post-baccalaureate research interns, and non UI-employed/affiliated community members are NOT eligible to teach a First-Year Seminar.
 Appropriate credentials and prior relevant collegiate teaching experience is expected.

 Seminars selected as Research-Focused Seminars (both Honors AND non-Honors), will be scheduled in University College in Undergraduate Research Studies (URES).
 As such, all URES instructors will be compensated by University College directly and per the University College compensation policy; compensation is via a teaching stipend ($2,500 minus tax/fringe).